ATrefzer/Comprehend/README.md

 # Comprehend

-Proof of concept: Generating call graphs from profiler traces.
+Proof of concept: Generating sequence diagrams from profiler traces.

 ## Prerequisites
 This tool uses the 3rd party component Plantuml to generate sequence diagrams.